 When reviewing the existing guidance, we looked at the guidelines from the National Institute for Health and Care Excellence (NICE), the Scottish Intercollegiate Guidelines Network (SIGN), the Royal Colleges of Pathologists, Physicians and General Practitioners.
 We also looked at ClinicalTrials.gov, which lists international clinical trials, to see if any studies on this topic were in the pipeline.

+We reviewed studies that have already been done on this topic and the methods that were used as part of a ‘scoping review’.
+A scoping review is a new approach for mapping research evidence across broad topics.
 The scoping review aimed to give an overview of the studies investigating optimal testing and to examine how they went about it.
 We looked at what methods the researchers used to answer the questions ‘which test should GPs use and how often’ for patients with long-term conditions.

-We discussed the project with our health systems panel, made up of members of the public, to understand their thoughts on testing for chronic conditions.
+We also discussed the project with our health systems panel, made up of members of the public, to understand their thoughts on testing for chronic conditions.

-We found that the guidelines used by GPs to monitor chronic conditions are based on expert opinion rather than evidence, because there is little research on this issue.
+We found that the existing guidelines used by GPs to monitor chronic conditions are based on expert opinion rather than evidence, because there is little research on this issue.

 Guidelines often didn’t include recommendations on the frequency of testing, and where evidence was available, it did not address the fundamental question of whether the test was necessary or beneficial.